Icelanders Head To The Polls After Government Collapse - UrduPoint

 Benediktsson's three-party, left-right coalition resigned in October.

-The coalition of Benediktsson's Independence Party, the Left-Green Movement and the centre-right Progressive Party was divided on a range of issues but broke down over the handling of migrants and asylum seekers.
+His Independence Party, the Left-Green Movement and the centre-right Progressive Party were divided on a range of issues but broke down over the handling of migrants and asylum seekers.

 Despite causing the demise of the government, immigration is not a galvanising issue.
 One in five residents in the country is foreign-born.